Ziyadelbanna/Paint/README.md

 # le-Paint

->_le- Paint is a paint application which allows you to draw and color several geometrical shapes, Features include: undo. redo, refresh and invent a new shape._
+>_le- Paint is a paint application which allows you to draw and color several geometrical shapes.
+With undo, redo, resize, delete and move shapes, paint is made easier._

+PlugIn is used to insert a new shape not included among the default shapes.

 ### How to use le-Paint